Andrewnazeh/Andrewnazeh/README.md

 ## Hi there 👋

-# 👋 Hi, I'm [Your Name]
+# 👋 Hi, I'm Andrew Nazeh

 🚀 **Software Developer | Backend Engineer | .NET & Node.js Enthusiast**

-Passionate about building scalable and efficient backend systems.
+Graduated from computer science, Passionate about building scalable and efficient backend systems.
 I specialize in **.NET Core, Node.js, and real-time applications**.
 Always eager to learn and contribute to open-source projects.

 ---